-Applicants should upload a 5 page proposal to the School of Economics (firstname.lastname@example.org).
-Check our webpage(http://www.commerce.uct.ac.za/Economics/staff/) for our staff’s areas of interest.
+Applicants should upload a 5-page proposal with their application.
+Check our staff page for our academic's areas of interest.

 You must put in an application to the University as well.
 You can do this online at http://applyonline.uct.ac.za/.
 We encourage students to apply through the Commerce Faculty.

-Your proposal will be distributed to the relevant lecturers within the School of Economics in order to try to match you with a suitable supervisor.
+Your proposal will be distributed to the relevant lecturers within the School of Economics to match you with a suitable supervisor.

-The Post-graduate Committee in the School of Economics will send recommendations for admission of suitable candidates to the Faculty Board.
+The Post-graduate Committee in the School of Economics will send recommendations for suitable candidates to the Faculty Board.

-Subject to Faculty Board approval, the candidate may register with the university as a candidate for this degree
+Subject to Faculty Board approval, the candidate may register with the university for this degree.

-A candidate will be required to submit and present a formal research proposal the Post-graduate Committee and Faculty Board for approval by no later than six months from the date of first registration
+A candidate will be required to submit and present a formal research proposal to the Post-graduate Committee and Faculty Board for approval by no later than six months from the date of first registration.

 If the proposal is not accepted, registration will be cancelled.

-During the period of registration, a candidate will normally be required to “attend the University” for a period of at least one year.
-By “attend at the University” the Senate understands that the candidate shall, within reason, be readily available for discussion at the University.
+During the registration period, a candidate will normally be required to “attend the University” for a period of at least one year.
+By “attend at the University”, the Senate understands that the candidate shall, within reason, be readily available for discussion at the University.

-For practical purposes, the PhD in Economics (by thesis) programme takes about 4years to complete and the Doctoral Degrees Board (DDB) controls much of the process after registration even though the School of Economics can call for seminars periodically.
-Students are generally required to be resident in Cape Town for at least one year.
+For practical purposes, the PhD in Economics (by thesis) programme takes about 4 years to complete.
+The Doctoral Degrees Board (DDB) controls much of the process after registration, even though the School of Economics can call for seminars periodically.
+Students are generally required to be residents in Cape Town for at least one year.
 The thesis submitted for the degree shall not exceed 80,000 words.